 Andrew Gulliford, Ph.D. is a writer and historian with deep ties to the American West.
 Writing for the public has been one of Dr. Gulliford’s passions since he began his journalism career at the age of 14 writing a twice-weekly column for the Lamar Daily News in southeastern Colorado.
-A professor of History and Environmental Studies at Fort Lewis College in Durango, Colorado, Dr. Gulliford teaches popular college courses in wilderness and public history.
+Dr. Gulliford teaches popular college courses in wilderness and public history.
 He writes and edits non-fiction and personal essays about all aspects of the West with particular emphasis on the Southwest and on people who live and have lived in remote places.

 Dr. Gulliford’s books include:

 Author and editor.
 (Norman: University of Oklahoma Press, 2014).
 An exciting new collection of adventure stories and wilderness philosophy in the southwest.
 Winner in the category of Nature/Environment for the 2014 New Mexico-Arizona Book Awards.